 Grenfell Campus, Memorial University of Newfoundland

-Teaching Term Position in Sociology
+Teaching Term Position in Political Science

 All appointments are subject to budgetary approval.
 Salary will reflect qualifications and experience in accordance with the Collective Agreement governing

-Memorial University is committed to employment equity and encourages applications from qualified women and men, visible minorities,
+Memorial University is actively committed to employment equity and encourages applications from qualified women and men, visible minorities,

 aboriginal people and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.